-We would like to bring Members diagnosed with coeliac disease together with healthcare professionals and researchers to create a priority setting partnership and gain a consensus on the priority research areas in coeliac disease.
-Several other charities have had very successful partnerships and by raising the profile of the research needs for their particular cause, they have been able to attract funding to answer some of the top ten unanswered questions.
+Several other charities have had very successful partnerships.
+By raising the profile of the research needs for their particular cause, they have been able to direct research to where it’s needed most and attract funding to answer some of the top ten unanswered questions.